Chrysanthemoides or Bijou or Boneseed Leafroller

 The adult moths have forewings that have the characteristic curved costa of the TORTRICIDAE, so that the resting position of the moth has an outline like the sillouette of a bell.
 The forewings are variable in colour, usually brown with variable and vague diagonal dark markings.
-The hindwings are yellow-brown in colour, each with a faint eyespot by margin.
+The hindwings are pale yellow-brown in colour, each with a faint eyespot by margin.
 The adult moths live for about 14 days